roschwarz/hydi/README.md

 ## Output data

 Hydi returns the results in a tab-separated text file.
 Each line represents a single genomic CpGs and summarizes the test data for group 1 (G1) and group 2 (G2).
-The frist three fields hold their respective coordinates (see input data).
+The first three fields hold their respective coordinates (see input data).
 The following fields 18 fields are described in the following table

 |field      | name  | description |